Skip to Content

 schemaOutDir = '.vovk-schema'

-The directory where the schema will be generated.
-Defaults to .vovk-schema.
+Directory where the schema is generated.
+Default: .vovk-schema.

 rootEntry = 'api'

-The root entry point for the API routes.
-By default, it’s api, meaning that the API routes will be served from the /api path and the segments (route.ts files) are located in the ./src/app/api folder (the src/ directory is optional).
-If you want to serve the API from the root of the domain, set it to an empty string ''.
-In this case, the segments will be located in the ./src/app folder.
+The root entry point for API routes.
+By default it is api, so routes are served under /api, and segment route.ts files live in ./src/app/api (the src/ directory is optional).
+To serve the API from the domain root, set it to an empty string ''.
+In that case, segments are located in ./src/app.

 rootSegmentModulesDirName = ''

-Used exclusively by the vovk new command when multiple segments are used.
-If set to a non-empty string, the root segment modules will be created in a folder with this name.
-For example, if it’s set to "root", then when vovk new controller user is executed, the controller will be created at src/modules/root/user/UserController.ts instead of src/modules/user/UserController.ts (the root of the modulesDir).
+Used exclusively by vovk new when multiple segments are present.
+If set to a non-empty string, root-segment modules are created inside a folder with this name.
+For example, if it’s "root", then running vovk new controller user will create src/modules/root/user/UserController.ts instead of src/modules/user/UserController.ts (the root of modulesDir).

 logLevel = 'info'